Recording, Streaming, and Recruiting for Softball or Baseball

 My philosophy is the recorded video is the gold standard and what I use for making recruiting videos.
 The live streaming video, although nice to have for parents not attending, is secondary.

 College coaches love to see actual game footage for recruiting.
 Everyone films their kid while batting, but what about those defensive plays that are missed?
 Offensive Stats are very easy to verify by coaches as hits and home runs show up in the box score.
 What doesn’t show up is a great throw from the outfield to get the runner out at home or a great snag by an infielder.
-Therefore, I believe the whole game needs to be recorded.
+Therefore, I believe the complete game needs to be recorded.

-I’ve seen many poor recruiting videos on FieldLevel or SportsRecruits that almost seem unusable to a college coach.
+I’ve seen many poor recruiting videos on FieldLevel or SportsRecruits that seem almost unusable to a college coach.
 Having the camera positioned without the chain link fence or netting in the frame is a must.
 Also, label and highlight your kid in each video so coaches can easily see who and what they a looking at.
 They watch a lot of videos, especially since COVID, so make it easier on them.

 Using a good mount poorly leads to disappointing game videos.